-- a) there is no negative impact on the downstream water quality or thermal regime, and - b) maximum berm heights above existing grades do not exceed 0.3 metres (1 foot) within the Riverine Flooding or Erosion Hazard and all remaining fill is removed from the hazard area. - 9.1.11 Bypass Ponds29 connected to watercourses created as part of site restoration plan or a conservation project may be permitted subject to the provisions of Section 9.1.10, and where it can be demonstrated that the water intake is set above the elevation that permits continuous flow (i.e., refreshing of the pond will depend on increased stream flows from snow melt and rainfall events). - 9.1.12 On-Line Ponds30 in a river, creek, stream or watercourse are not permitted except as specified in Sections 9.1.4 and 9.1.11. - 9.1.13 On-Line Ponds at the very upstream end of watercourses may be permitted for wetland restoration and fish and wildlife habitat enhancement in accordance with the policies in Sections 7.1.2-7.1.3 General Policies and where a site plan and/or other site-specific study demonstrates that: - a) there is no negative impact on the downstream thermal regime, - b) there is no inhibition of fish passage, and - c) there are no negative impacts on areas of groundwater recharge/discharge. - 9.1.14 Dredging of an existing connected, bypass or on-line pond may be permitted in accordance with the policies in Section 8.1.22.
+- 8.9.10 Connected Ponds with no water intakes from the watercourse but which outflow into the watercourse may be permitted provided that the provisions of Sections 7.1.2-7.1.3 General Policies are met and a site plan and/or other site-specific study demonstrates that: - a) there is no negative impact on the downstream geomorphic regime, - b) there is no increase in flooding and erosion, and - c) maximum berm heights above existing grades do not exceed 0.3 metres (1 foot) within the Riverine Flooding or Erosion Hazard and all remaining fill is removed from the hazard area. - 8.9.11 Bypass Ponds connected to watercourses created as part of site restoration plan or a conservation project may be permitted subject to the provisions of Section 8.9.10, and where it can be demonstrated that the water intake is set above the elevation that permits continuous flow (e.g., refreshing of the pond will depend on increased stream flows from snow melt and rainfall events).

+- 8.9.12 On-Line Ponds in a river, creek, stream or watercourse are not permitted except as specified in Sections 8.9.4 and 8.9.11. - 8.9.13 On-Line Ponds at the very upstream end of watercourses may be permitted for wetland restoration in accordance with the policies in Sections 7.1.2-7.1.3 General Policies and where a site plan and/or other site-specific study demonstrates that: - a) there is no negative impact on downstream geomorphic regimes, - b) there is no increase in flooding and erosion, and - c) there are no negative impacts on areas of groundwater recharge/discharge.